-2.2 General Conservation Objectives^{3 4}
+2.2 General Conservation Objectives

-- (1) To protect and conserve the range of habitats and ecosystems including the water column of the Antialtair Seamount MPA for resident, visiting and migratory species as well as the marine communities associated with key habitats. - (2) To prevent loss of biodiversity, and promote its recovery where practicable, so as to maintain the natural richness and resilience of the ecosystems and habitats, and to enable populations of species, both known and unknown, to maintain or recover natural population densities and population age structures. - (3) To prevent degradation of, and damage to, species, habitats and ecological processes, in order to maintain the structure and functions - including the productivity - of the ecosystems. - (4) To restore the naturalness and richness of key ecosystems and habitats, in particular those hosting high natural biodiversity. - (5) To provide a refuge for wildlife within which there is minimal human influence and impact.
+- (1) To protect and conserve the range of habitats and ecosystems including the water column of the Altair Seamount MPA for resident, visiting and migratory species as well as the marine communities associated with key habitats. - (2) To prevent loss of biodiversity, and promote its recovery where practicable, so as to maintain the natural richness and resilience of the ecosystems and habitats, and to enable populations of species, both known and unknown, to maintain or recover natural population densities and population age structures. - (3) To prevent degradation of, and damage to, species, habitats and ecological processes, in order to maintain the structure and functions - including the productivity - of the ecosystems. - (4) To restore the naturalness and richness of key ecosystems and habitats, in particular those hosting high natural biodiversity.